Swati-Latta/Swati-Latta/README.md

 <h3  align = "center">
  <b>Welcome to my GitHub profile!
 I'm a passionate data analyst aspirant from Masai Institute.
-I have a strong background in data analytics and am actively seeking job opportunities in the field.
+I have a strong background in data analytics and I'm actively seeking job opportunities in this field.
 With a Master's degree in Mathematics.
 I'm well-equipped to take on challenging data analytics projects.</b>
 </h3>

 <br>